muryulia/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Solution.md

 ### 4. Bonus Question

-Which areas of the business have the highest negative impact in sales metrics performance in 2020 for the 12 week before and after period?
+#### Which areas of the business have the highest negative impact in sales metrics performance in 2020 for the 12 week before and after period?

-Let's start from the absolute values first and the compare performance for the 12 week before and after period.
+Let's start from the absolute values first and then compare performance for the 12 week before and after period.

 - **region:**